 Tissue transplants will promote the treatment of diabetes, muscular dystrophy, Parkinson's disease and Alzheimer's.

 As more human reproduction occurs in test tubes or artificial bellies, sex will become purely a recreational activity.

 The most significant scientific discoveries will take place in information technologies, which made the communications revolution possible.
 Personal computers will accept voice commands and move information on Earth, digitally and via satellite, at the speed of light.

 According to Bill Gates, the information revolution provided the platform for the real revolution just around the corner: the reform of a global communications network.

-“We will communicate with it through a variety of devices, including some that look like televisions, others like today's personal computers, some will look like phones, and some will be the size and something like the shape of a wallet.
-And at the center of each one will be a powerful computer, invisibly connected to millions of others ".
-The effect of this change will be so large, he adds, that the computer will be more than a device: “It will be the passport for a new mediated lifestyle”.
+"We will communicate with it through a variety of devices, including some that look like televisions, others like today's personal computers, some will look like phones, and some will be the size and something like the shape of a wallet.
+And at the center of each one will be. a powerful computer, invisibly connected to millions of others ".
+The effect of this change will be so large, he adds, that the computer will be more than a device: "It will be the passport to a new mediated lifestyle".

 Over the next decade, the world will gradually be rewired with fiber optic networks that will carry most forms of communication, becoming the 21st century version of the disappeared continental railways.

 At the same time, artificial intelligence (an oxymoron for our times, given the scarcity of the real one) will become less and less artificial and getting smarter.
 Computers will not only learn to think, but also to learn, beyond human guidance.